-Currently listed on A Growing List of Active Women Choreographers in Dance Magazine, Mitzi Adams has been choreographing works for the past twenty-six years.
+Currently listed on A Growing List of Active Women Choreographers in Dance Magazine, Mitzi Adams has been choreographing for over three decades with her company, Adams Company Dance.
 She received her B. F. A. in dance from Temple University and her M. F. A. in dance at the University of Arizona.
-She has toured with several modern dance companies, including The Douglas Nielsen Dance Company, Tenth Street DanceWorks, Orts Dance Theater, a European tour with the Dalton/Hartel Dance Company, where she worked with the now famed cultural icon, Jin Xing, and in Connecticut with Bernier Dance and Mary Barnett/In Good Company.
+She has toured with several modern dance companies, including The Douglas Nielsen Dance Company, Tenth Street DanceWorks, Orts Dance Theater, a European tour with the Dalton/Hartel Dance Company, where she worked with the now famed cultural icon, Jin Xing — founder and artistic director of the contemporary dance company Shanghai, and in Connecticut with Bernier Dance and Mary Barnett/In Good Company.
 She has worked with many independent choreographers, including Mark Dendy, Albert Reid, Sam Watson, and Madeleine Scott.
-Her company, ACD has presented her choreography in California, Michigan, Arizona, Philadelphia, Connecticut and, in New York City, at The Ailey CitiGroup Theater; Martin Luther King Jr. High School; DanceSpace; Dance New Amsterdam; Theatre of the Riverside Church; Merce Cunningham Studio; Context Studio; Manhattan Movement and Arts Center; Trinity School; Queensborough College; PMT House of Dance; New Dance Group Arts Center, where she was a guest choreographer with the New Dance Group Dance Company; in Brooklyn, at The Triangle Theatre; The Gelsey Kirkland Theater; West Park Presbyterian Church; Triskelion Arts; The Secret Theater in Queens; and the Producers Club.
+Her company has presented her choreography in California, Michigan, Arizona, Philadelphia, Connecticut and, in New York City at: The Ailey CitiGroup Theater; Martin Luther King Jr. High School; DanceSpace; Dance New Amsterdam; Theatre of the Riverside Church; Merce Cunningham Studio; Context Studio; Manhattan Movement and Arts Center; Trinity School; Queensborough College; PMT House of Dance; New Dance Group Arts Center, where she was a guest choreographer with the New Dance Group Dance Company; in Brooklyn, at The Triangle Theatre; The Gelsey Kirkland Theater; West Park Presbyterian Church; Triskelion Arts; The Secret Theater in Queens; and the Producers Club.

-Alongside her extensive career as a dance teacher, and choreographer, Mitzi is also a board certified massage therapist and certified Jin Shin Jyutsu practitioner, with established practices in both New York and Connecticut.
+Alongside her extensive career as a dance teacher and choreographer, Ms. Adams is also a nationally board certified massage therapist with a specialty in the practice of Jin Shin Jyutsu, with established practices in both New York and Connecticut.